Muskaan06/Hangman_game/README.md

-# In this project i will creating the hangman game using basics of python programming.
+# In this project i have created the hangman game using basics of python programming.

 ABOUT THE GAME: